nrao04/todo-backend/README.md

 # Todo Backend API

 A robust, TypeScript-based backend API for a Todo List application built with Express.js, Prisma, and MySQL.
+This project demonstrates modern backend development practices with a focus on type safety, data validation, and clean architecture.

 ## Features